HL7/US-Core/input/pagecontent/clinical-notes-guidance.md

 <div markdown="1" class="new-content" id="FHIR-29824">

-The servers that participated in the development of this guide didn't differentiate between the Diagnostic Report categories of Imaging and Radiology.
+The vendors that participated in the development of this guide didn't differentiate between the Diagnostic Report categories of Imaging and Radiology in their servers.
 Client applications that query with category code of [Radiology (LP29684-5)] will receive Radiology and other imaging reports.

 The following **SHOULD** be exposed via DiagnosticReport
 * Imaging Narrative